freeCodeCamp/freeCodeCamp/curriculum/challenges/english/08-coding-interview-prep/rosetta-code/sorting-algorithms-shell-sort.md

 ## Description
 <section id='description'>
-  <p>Write a function to sort an array of elements using the <a href="https://en.wikipedia.org/wiki/Shell sort">Shell
-      sort</a> algorithm, a diminishing increment sort.
-The function should return the sorted array.</p>
+Write a function to sort an array of elements using the <a href="https://en.wikipedia.org/wiki/Shell sort">Shell sort</a> algorithm, a diminishing increment sort.
+The function should return the sorted array.
-  <p>The Shell sort (also known as Shellsort or Shell's method) is named after its inventor, Donald Shell, who published
-    the algorithm in 1959.</p>
+The Shell sort (also known as Shellsort or Shell's method) is named after its inventor, Donald Shell, who published the algorithm in 1959.
-  <p>Shell sort is a sequence of interleaved insertion sorts based on an increment sequence.</p>
-  <p>The increment size is reduced after each pass until the increment size is 1.</p>
+Shell sort is a sequence of interleaved insertion sorts based on an increment sequence.
+The increment size is reduced after each pass until the increment size is 1.
-  <p>With an increment size of 1, the sort is a basic insertion sort, but by this time the data is guaranteed to be
-    almost sorted, which is insertion sort's "best case".</p>
+With an increment size of 1, the sort is a basic insertion sort, but by this time the data is guaranteed to be almost sorted, which is insertion sort's "best case".
-  <p>Any sequence will sort the data as long as it ends in 1, but some work better than others.</p>
+Any sequence will sort the data as long as it ends in 1, but some work better than others.
-  <p>Empirical studies have shown a geometric increment sequence with a ratio of about 2.2 work well in practice.</p>
+Empirical studies have shown a geometric increment sequence with a ratio of about 2.2 work well in practice.
 </section>

 ## Instructions